a22Dv/Autodocs/README.md

 ## Requirements

+> [!WARNING]
-This script is primarily for Windows systems.
+> This script is primarily for Windows systems.
 This has only been tested in my environment.
-(Windows 11 24H2)
+(Windows 11 24H2), though it might work for other environments, it's untested.

 Ensure Python 3.9 or greater is installed in your system.
 To check, run:
 ```
 python --version
 ```
-in your terminal.

 ## Installation